pspritesh/laravel-mvc-base-package/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-## Laravel Vue Base Package
+## Laravel MVC Base Package

 This is the base setup of Laravel framework which contains normal Laravel package used to develop MVC applications.
-Laravel uses Blade as its templating engine to create dynamic Views.

 Laravel is accessible, powerful, and provides tools required for large, robust applications.